NLag/UERANSIM/README.md

 UERANSIM introduces the world's first and only open source 5G-SA UE and gNodeB implementation.

-**WARNING:** I'm no longer active in the development of UERANSIM.
-However community contributions are welcomed.
+**WARNING:** Main repository of UERANSIM is no longer active in the development of UERANSIM.
+This is a personal contributions in attempt to implement Data Transmission over Control Plane for IoT.

 ## Current Status